 There is something so soothing about a mason jar night light.
-After I made these gnome jars, I put them on the dresser in our bedroom, and I just love to watch the flickering light.
+After I made these DIY Light Up Gnome Mason Jars, I put them on the dresser in our bedroom, and I just love to watch the flickering light.
 It swear it helps me fall asleep faster.

 After we made our Light Up Mason Jar Aquariums, my kids and I have loved making other mason jar night lights for their rooms.
 These Light Up Gnome Mason Jars are some of my favorites.
 When I saw the little tiny gnomes for fairy gardens, I just knew we needed to capture a few and make some mason jars.